 iFlicks allows you to convert almost any video to a format that’s suitable for iTunes and then add it.
 It also makes it straightforward to add metadata, chapters, subtitles and cover artwork.
 You can even create scripts to automate the process, so all you have to do is drop your video into a folder.

-You may want to make a few changes before add your video into iTunes library.
+You may want to make a few changes before add your files into iTunes library.
 The first option is to change the video format.
 The default is iTunes Compatible, which is fine for most uses.
 But if you’d rather format it for a specific device or for 1080p HD, you can choose that from the dropdown menu.
 And if you want to store the encoded video in your Movies folder rather than the default, iFlicks folder, set that in the next menu.
 Check the box beneath to delete the source video after you’ve encoded it.

 One of the best features of iFlicks is that it makes it very easy to edit metadata.
 Click on the tag icon in the right hand sidebar.
 If the video is a commercial release that’s listed on IMDB, make sure the name matches the one listed on IMDB and click the magnifying glass next to the title.
 If iFlicks finds it, it will load metadata from IMDB.
 If the video is your own home movie, type the details you want to add into the boxes on the form.